HelenGezahegn/personalWebsite/content/about/index.md

 Hello!
 I'm Helen, a senior and software developer based in Edmonton, AB (Canada).

 I'm passionate about learning and solving real problems, especially when it has a social good aspect to it.
-I never limit myself to the projects that I take on and have delved into various front-end (web and mobile) and back-end (database) applications.
-My goal is to continue refine my technical skills so I can evolve into becoming the best developer I can be while providing quality, responsive, and fast software.
+Never limiting myself on the projects I take on, I have delved into both the front-end and back-end facet of applications.
+More specifically, I have experience in building web, mobile, and database applications while considering the importance of design principles and accessibility.
+My goal is to be constantly evolving my skills as a developer to ensure I can build quality, responsive, and fast software that are delightful for users.

-I'm currently in my last year at the [University of Alberta](https://www.ualberta.ca/), and have just finished my year co-op at [Intuit](https://www.intuit.com/ca/) where I worked as a full-stack developer.
+I'm currently in my last year at the [University of Alberta](https://www.ualberta.ca/), and have just finished my 1.5 year long co-op at [Intuit](https://www.intuit.com/ca/) where I worked as a full-stack developer.

 Here are a few technologies I've been working with recently: